crazychenz/vinnie.work/website/static/misc/android-notes/7-static-apk-analysis.md

 ## JADX GUI

-To start the GUI, simple run `jadx-gui`.
-To run is deassociated from your terminal and shell, run something like `setsid jadx-gui &>/dev/null &`.
+To start the GUI, simply run `jadx-gui`.
+To run it deassociated from your terminal and shell, run something like `setsid jadx-gui &>/dev/null &`.

 Once JADX is up and running, you'll need to tell it to "Open File".
 Select the APK that you want it to process and away it goes.
 If you check out the bottom left of the screen while its processing, you can watch a progress bar bounce around until its complete.